[Discographies] [CD order form]

 In 2001 , the internationally renowned composer R. Murray Schafer composed and produced opera entitled "The Palace of the Cinnabar Phoenix" for 5 opera singers, 20 instrumentalist including Chinese pipa, guzheng and erhu, a women chore, and a team of puppet player.
 The premiere of this great work (where Liu fang performed both pipa and guzheng) turned out to be magical, and highly acclaimed in the media and by the audience.
 This work will be presented soon again in a natural environment on a lakeshore near Toronto from August 31 to September 9, 2006 in 8 spectacles.

-Guzheng has been closely related with guqin (7-stringed zither) but has been enjoyed much greater popularity than the guqin throughout its history, mainly because it is a folk-rooted instrument from its origin as well as later development.
-Whereas guqin is highly regarded as the most representative of classical music genre in China, performed by scholars, high society ladies and amateurs, and thus belongs to a small "minority" of high class people in the society.
+Guzheng has been closely related with guqin (7-stringed zither) in the sense that they belong to the same zither family, but has been enjoyed much greater popularity than the guqin throughout its history of over 2000 years, mainly because the guzheng is a folk-rooted instrument from its origin, and with the time it has developed among folk traditions from various parts of China.
+Whereas guqin is highly regarded as the most representative of classical music genre in China, performed by scholars, high society ladies and amateurs, and thus belongs to a small "minority" of the elite society in China's historical past.
 On the contrary, guzheng has been always a folk music instrument.
 Solo guzheng music has always strong local flavour - every region has its own style, in a way like local dialects of the Chinese language.
-Thus there is Henan style, Chaozhou style, Shandong Style, Kejia style etc. Since the last century there are more and more solo guzheng compositions with western influences.
+Thus there are Henan style, Chaozhou style, Shandong Style, Zhejiang style, Kejia style etc. Since the last century there are increasing number of solo guzheng compositions with more or less western influences (commonly known as "contemporary music").
+Meanwhile, some of the classical guqin music has been transcribed successfully for guzheng.
+It is now one of the most versatile instruments from China that can play both classical and folk styles.
 (More ...)

 Some further topics: